-Source: Accenture Research In more detail, we found that insurers are investing heavily in building technology capabilities to streamline core processes and improve their associates' experiences.
+In more detail, we found that insurers are investing heavily in building technology capabilities to streamline core processes and improve their associates' experiences.
+Nearly three-quarters (74%) of executives say platform modernization was a key focus of their change initiatives.
 Digitization, automation and modernization have become critical levers of value creation, with nearly four out of five respondents indicating these capabilities are significantly more important today than just three to five years ago (Figure 3).

-Clarity is critical amid constant change Even as technology investments rise, however, many insurers remain concerned about impact.
+Clarity is critical amid constant change

+Even as technology investments rise, however, many insurers remain concerned about impact.
 In fact, 39% of survey respondents admit they are uncertain about achieving clear business outcomes from their technology spending.
 One significant reason for this lack of confidence is lack of clarity around expectations.
 While most change efforts in insurance today carry the label "transformation," the reality is far more nuanced.
 They typically start with a clearly defined purpose: to execute a specific portfolio of initiatives to deliver value.
 Yet over time, the term "transformation" can become diluted, evolving into a catch-all used to bundle disparate activities, align internal stakeholders or simply secure funding.

 Figure 4.
 Transformation program framing

 Question: How was your program perceived and executed in your organization?
-Source: Accenture Research Compare, for example, how change programs are perceived (Figure 4), versus their objectives.
+Compare, for example, how change programs are perceived (Figure 4), versus their objectives.
 As our research found, 72% of insurers said their "transformation programs" primarily aim to drive operational efficiency and profitability with the rest (28%) saying their transformation focus is growth.
-Within the larger group, insurers ranked improving decision-making and profitability through data and technology (64%) and standardizing processes (57%) as the most important shifts supporting their goals.
+Within the larger group, insurers ranked improving decision-making and profitability through data and technology (67%) and standardizing processes (59%) as the most important shifts supporting their goals.
 Insurer perspective: "Depending on who you ask in the organization about the purpose of a transformation program, you may get various answers.
 The people on the ground might say it is about improving process and efficiency, but, ultimately, the goal is to write more profitable business."

 Ultimately, no matter their moniker, the vast majority of efforts we examined in our research were focused on platform modernization and cost or efficiency improvements.
 Further, we found limited clarity on how those investments would translate into measurable business outcomes.
 And we witnessed how that kind of fuzziness can take a heavy toll on people in the form of:

-Employees living in a state of perpetual change experience frustration, disengagement and burnout.
+Transformation fatigue: Employees living in a state of perpetual change experience frustration, disengagement and burnout.